Liucy3164/Liucy3164.github.io/micromotion.md

 <img src="{{ '/micromotion.gif' | relative_url }}" alt="Micromotion Trajectory" style="width:100%; max-width:600px; border-radius:12px;" />

-Simulated the micromotion behavior of ions in a Paul trap to analyze their dynamics under RF fields.
+Simulated the micromotion behavior of ions in a Paul trap to analyze their dynamics under radio-frequency (RF) fields.
-This work provides insights into optimizing trap parameters for stable confinement.
+This work enables deterministic control of ion trajectories, supporting scalable quantum computation in two-dimensional architectures.

 You can visualize the ion's motion in phase space under an RF field using this simulation.